IEvangelist/CreamCityCodeEmcee/PITCHME.md

 ---

-> @fa[quote-left] There's nothing wrong with @css[js](JavaScript), but our industry would be healthier if multiple paradigms and specializations were better catered for.
+> @fa[quote-left] There's nothing wrong with @css[javascript](JavaScript), but our industry would be healthier if multiple paradigms and specializations were better catered for.

 ---